Schlessman Family Foundation

 Outcomes Orientation: Given the founding mission to help beneficiaries "become self-sufficient, productive members of their community," proposals should demonstrate measurable outcomes related to self-sufficiency and community integration.

-Example Funded Organizations: Past grantees include Denver Zoological Foundation, Denver Art Museum, Colorado College, YMCA of the Rockies, Habitat for Humanity, Food Bank of Rockies, Denver Street School, and IFCS (Denver area food bank).
+Example Funded Organisations: Past grantees include Denver Zoological Foundation, Denver Art Museum, Colorado College, YMCA of the Rockies, Habitat for Humanity, Food Bank of Rockies, Denver Street School, and IFCS (Denver area food bank).

 Key Takeaways for Grant Writers